evanx/lula-hub/README.md

 - setup the state of your test Redis instance
 - run your function
-- assert that the resulting Redis state is as expected - voila! :)
+- assert that the resulting Redis state is as expected - boom! :)

 For example: